jrief/django-websocket-redis/docs/running.rst

 ===========================

 **Websocket for Redis** is a library which runs side by side with Django.
-It has its own separate main loop, which does nothing else than keeping the websocket alive and dispatching requests from **Redis** to the configured websockets and vice versa.
+It has its own separate main loop, which does nothing else than keeping the Websocket alive and dispatching requests from **Redis** to the configured Websockets and vice versa.

 Django with Websockets for Redis in development mode
 ====================================================
-With **Websockets for Redis**, a Django application has immediate access to code written for websockets.
+With **Websockets for Redis**, a Django application has immediate access to code written for Websockets.
 Make sure, that Redis is up and accepts connections.

 .. code-block:: bash